Klaaktu/polyvis-wasm/README.md

 // Call new_session() in JS
 ```

+## Notes
+Importing YAML save is not supported, due to [lack](https://github.com/acatton/serde-yaml-ng?tab=readme-ov-file#update-july-2025) of a maintained & popular YAML library.
+Export is supported (YAML is more human-readable).

 ## Rationale
 The original plan was to use [iShape-js](https://github.com/iShape-Rust/iShape-js), a wasm build of [iOverlay](https://github.com/iShape-Rust/iOverlay) in a Javascript web app.
 However, iOverlay doesn't have all the features we need, e.g. calculate area, convex check.
 So I switched to GeoRust, which uses iOverlay as a dependency.